paradox-hunter/NewsMap/README.md

 # NewsMap

-This peoject is a web app that displays news of the selected region on a map.
+This project is a web app that displays news of the selected region on a map.
 The user can search for regions using City, State and pincode.